-A Physics-based Virtual Reality System Design and Evaluation by Simulating Human-Robot Collaboration
+A Physics-based Virtual Reality Haptic System Design and Evaluation by Simulating Human-Robot Collaboration

-Syed T. Mubarrat\, Antonio Fernandes, and Suman K. Chowdhury\, Member, IEEE
+Syed T. Mubarrat, Antonio Fernandes, and Suman K. Chowdhury

-Abstract-Recent advancements in VR technology facilitate tracking real-world objects and users' movements in the virtual environment (VE) and inspire researchers to develop a physicsbased haptic system (i.e., real object haptics) instead of computergenerated haptic feedback.
+Abstract-Recent advancements in virtual reality (VR) technology facilitate tracking real-world objects and users' movements in the virtual environment (VE) and inspire researchers to develop a physics-based haptic system (i.e., real object haptics) instead of computer-generated haptic feedback.
 However, there is limited research on the efficacy of such VR systems in enhancing operators' sensorimotor learning for tasks that require high motor and physical demands.
-Therefore, this study aimed to design and evaluate the efficacy of a physics-based virtual reality (VR) system that provides users realistic cutaneous and kinesthetic haptic feedback.
+Therefore, this study aimed to design and evaluate the efficacy of a physics-based virtual reality VR system that provides users realistic cutaneous and kinesthetic haptic feedback.
 We designed a physics-based VR system, named PhyVirtual, and simulated human-robot collaborative (HRC) sequential pick-and-place lifting tasks in the VE.
 Participants performed the same tasks in the real environment (RE) with human-human collaboration instead of human-robot collaboration.
 We used a custom-designed questionnaire, the NASA-TLX, and electromyography activities from biceps, middle and anterior deltoid muscles to determine user experience, workload, and neuromuscular dynamics, respectively.
 Overall, the majority of responses (>65%) demonstrated that the system is easy-to-use, easy-to-learn, and effective in improving motor skill performance.
-While compared to tasks performed in the RE, the PhyVirtual system placed significantly lower physical demand (124.90%; p < 0.05) on the user.
+While compared to tasks performed in the RE, no significant difference was observed in the overall workload for the PhyVirtual system.
 The electromyography data exhibited similar trends (p > 0.05; r > 0.89) for both environments.
 These results show that the PhyVirtual system is an effective tool to simulate safe human-robot collaboration commonly seen in many modern warehousing settings.
 Moreover, it can be used as a viable replacement for live sensorimotor training in a wide range of fields.